Jinsha site: Site information

 Jinsha is located in the East region of the Chengdu Plains.
 During the Bronze Age, the fluctuating environment and demands for resources caused people to change settlements.
 Due to its proximity and similarities in features and artefacts, Jinsha is compared to Sanxingdui.
 Unlike Sanxingdui, Jinsha contained no city walls or moats.
 Jinsha is bounded by Shuhan (蜀漢), Qinyang (青羊), Sanhuan (三環) and Qinjiang Roads (青江).
 The Modi River divides the site into the north and south side.
 The site is mainly even with little fluctuations, ranging up to 5 metres.

 Dating and cultural classification

 Pottery found in Huangzhongcun dates the Jinsha settlement to the late Shang and Western Zhou dynasties.
-Simple jars with small bases and pointed-bottom sauces were the most common pottery found.
+Simple jars with small bases and pointed-bottom saucers were the most common pottery found.
 This undecorated and plain design is distinct to the Shi'erqiao culture in this period.
 Other pottery found includes the pointed-bottom cups and tall-beaked vessel lids.
-When considering the scale and complexity of the site, Jinsha emerged as the capital after the decline of Sanxingdui.
+In view of the scale and complexity of the site, Jinsha is thought to have emerged as the capital after the decline of Sanxingdui.